wistariaHydrangea/Mattermost/Mattermost-kubernetes/README.md

 - 2.mattermost construcyion
   - 2-1.Construction of NFS Server (NFS server side)
   - 2-2.Prepare of NFS client (Or later kubernetes sdie)
-  - 2-3.BPrepare for kubernetes
+  - 2-3.Prepare for kubernetes
-  - 2-4.Prepare for D
+  - 2-4.Prepare for DB
   - 2-5.Deploy of APP

 ## 1.Diagram